Minimax Rates for High-Dimensional Random Tessellation Forests: Preliminaries

-The Poisson hyperplane process induces a tessellation that is globally different that the STIT tessellation (cf. Figure \ref{fig:four.partitions}).
-In particular, a Poisson hyperplane tessellation is face-to-face, meaning that the intersection of two cells is either non-empty, or is a face of both cells.
-This is not the case for STIT tessellation, where, for example, a vertex of a cell can be an interior point of the facet of a neighbor cell.
-However, the typical cell of a STIT tessellation with lifetime parameter $\lambda$ and directional distribution $\phi$ has the same distribution as a Poisson hyperplane tessellation with intensity $\lambda$ and the same directional distribution \cite[Corollary 1]{Thale2013Poisson}.
+Poisson hyperplane processes induce random tessellations on $\RR^D$ called Poisson hyperplane tessellations that are globally different than STIT tessellations (cf. Figure \ref{fig:four.partitions}).
+In particular, a Poisson hyperplane tessellation is face-to-face, meaning that the intersection of two cells is either empty, or is a face of both cells.
+This is not the case for a STIT tessellation.
+For example, a vertex of a cell in a STIT tessellation can be an interior point of the facet of a neighbor cell.
+However, the typical cell of a STIT tessellation with lifetime parameter $\lambda$ and directional distribution $\phi$ has the same distribution as the typical cell of a stationary Poisson hyperplane tessellation with intensity $\lambda$ and the same directional distribution \cite[Corollary 1]{Thale2013Poisson}.
 By Theorem 10.4.1 in \cite{weil}, the typical cell determines the distribution of the zero cell, and so the zero cell of a STIT tessellation and a stationary Poisson hyperplane tessellation with corresponding parameters are also equal in distribution.

-\subsection{Parameters of STIT and Poisson Hyperplane Tessellation Cells}
+\section{Parameters of STIT and Poisson Hyperplane Tessellation Cells}

-In this section we generalize the results in Section 4 of \cite{mourtada2020minimax} on the diameter of the zero cell and the number of cells hitting a compact domain.
-In combination, these observations show that STIT processes and Poisson hyperplane processes produce partitions on any domain of unit volume that contain $O(\lambda^d)$ cells of diameter $O(1/\lambda)$ which is on the order of the $1/\lambda$-covering number for such a domain.
-Both bounds depend on an important parameter associated to a STIT or Poisson hyperplane process called the \textit{associated zonoid}.
-If the process has directional distribution $\phi$, this is defined as the convex body $\Pi$ in $\RR^d$ with support function
+In this section, we generalize the results in Section 4 of \cite{mourtada2020minimax} on the diameter of the zero cell and the number of cells hitting a compact and convex domain.
+These observations show that STIT processes and stationary Poisson hyperplane processes produce partitions on a domain of unit volume that contain $O(\lambda^d)$ cells of diameter $O(1/\lambda)$ which is on the order of the $1/\lambda$-covering number for such a domain.
+Both bounds depend on an important parameter called the \textit{associated zonoid} \cite[p.156]{weil}.
+If the random tessellation has directional distribution $\phi$ and lifetime/intensity $\lambda$, this is defined as the convex body $\Pi_{\lambda}$ in $\mathbb{R}^D$ with support function